timnoorlander/meet-outdoors-frontend/README.md

 - I'd love to be inspired by and learn from others that are more experienced in a certain activity, like birding.
 - I don't have Facebook and I don't feel like paying for MeetUp.

+## Roadmap

+I didn't create a proper roadmap, but you can check the progress of the project here: https://trello.com/b/W4Bbuoa1/meetoutdoors

+(Apologies if some to-do items are a bit vague.
+I'm currently the only one using it so for me it suffices.)

 ## Installation

 ### 1. Clone the Repository